-Yelling and berating employees develops a fearful culture, one that builds resentment and hostility.
+Yelling at and berating employees develops a fearful culture, one that builds resentment and hostility.
 Hospitality cannot thrive in this type of work environment.
 Instead, a culture of hospitality thrives in an environment where employees are happy and comfortable.

 The longevity of your business depends on having leaders who inspire and motivate your staff to achieve your restaurant’s hospitality and sales targets.
 This part of the roadmap might be the most difficult to establish, particularly if you have had the same managers for a long time.
-Nonetheless, speak with everyone on staff to find out if you have a management problem.
+Nonetheless, speak with everyone on the staff to find out if you have a management problem.

-Managers that are described as passive aggressive, known for giving angry tirades, or being rude to employees might be the cause for poor staff performance.
+Managers that are described as passive-aggressive, known for giving angry tirades, or being rude to employees might be the cause for poor staff performance.

-Fear and mistrust destroys the hope for a strong team that can provide great customer service.
+Fear and mistrust destroy the hope for a strong team that can provide great customer service.
 Once you know who doesn’t contribute to a positive working environment, decide how you want to move forward.

 Reward Your Team for a Great Performance

 When your staff goes the extra mile for your restaurant or bar, go the extra mile for your staff.
 Reward them with team meals, end-of-year bonuses, or with gift cards to their favorite stores.
-Not only does this incentivize your staff to work hard every shift, it makes them feel valued at work.
+Not only does this incentivize your staff to work hard every shift, but it also makes them feel valued at work.

 Lavu Tip: For an uplifting reward, set up “compliment cards” for guests to fill out.
 Hearing unsolicited praise from customers will encourage your staff to keep performing well.